Family & Supports

 My student is sick, what should they do?

-If your student develops symptoms, is directed by a health care professional to self-isolate, or otherwise suspects that they may have COVID-19, they should call the Victoria Hall Front Desk (613-533-2531).
+If your student develops symptoms, is directed by a health care professional to self-isolate, or otherwise suspects that they may have COVID-19, they must review the steps outlined in our isolation protocol.
+We have encouraged students to familiarize themselves with this protocol.

 What’s your plan for when students need to isolate?

 We have developed an isolation protocol for suspected and confirmed cases of COVID-19.
 Students initiate the process by calling the Victoria Hall front desk.
-Our staff then provide information and assistance on next steps, including temporarily moving to an isolation space in a separate building on campus, getting tested and avoiding all contact with others.
+Our staff then provide information and assistance on next steps, which may include, the need to move to a temporary isolation space based on individual circumstances, getting tested, and avoiding all contact with others.

 My student has been directed to isolate and wants to do so at home.
 What’s the protocol we should follow?